Nancy Beck Papers, 1944-2019 – MS147

 Scope and Content

 The Nancy Reynolds Beck collection includes a small amount of personal papers pertaining to her school days at Dana Hall School, Wellesley MA and Mount Holyoke College, her marriage to Dr. Peter Beck, and personal and family correspondence, and a larger amount of material documenting her long association with a number of Portsmouth organizations, the most prominent of which were Strawbery Banke Museum and Theatre by the Sea.
-Other organizations she was associated with were the Greater Piscataqua Community Foundation, Portsmouth Preservation, Inc.., Portsmouth Hospital Guild and the Portsmouth Public Library.
+Other organizations she was associated with were the Portsmouth Historical Society, Portsmouth Preservation, Inc.., Portsmouth Hospital Guild and the Portsmouth Public Library.

-Also included in the collection are some materials related to Dr. Peter Beck, Nancy Beck’s husband of fifty-seven years.
+Also in the collection are materials related to Dr. Peter Beck, Nancy Beck’s husband of fifty-seven years, including over two hundred letters, mostly in German, between Beck family members, the majority either from his father to his mother or from aunts and uncles.

 Biographical Note